Ottomantric/guild-tracker/README.md

 ## Managing admins

-To make someone else an admin, open their document under **Firestore Database -> Data -> members** and set `role` to `admin` (they still need `status: approved` too, which they'll already have if you approved their sign-up).
-To remove admin access, change `role` back to `member`.
+An **Admin** tab appears in the top nav automatically for anyone signed in with `role: admin` — it's hidden from everyone else.
+It has two panels:
+**Pending requests** (Approve/Decline, same as before) and **All members**, a table of every account with buttons to approve/decline their status, toggle admin access on or off, or remove their membership record entirely.
+Day-to-day moderation should never need the Firebase console after the bootstrap step below — the one thing that still needs a manual Firestore edit is turning your *own* first account into an admin, since nobody can grant that from inside the site before at least one admin exists.

-Approving or declining a sign-up doesn't touch their login (that's a separate Firebase Authentication record) — it only controls what they can do on the site.
-If you want to fully remove someone's ability to even sign in again, that's in **Authentication -> Users**, where you can disable or delete the account.
+To make someone else an admin going forward, just sign in as an existing admin, go to the Admin tab, find them in the "All members" table, and click **Make admin**.
+Removing a member's record (the "Remove" button) doesn't delete their Firebase Authentication login — it only revokes their access to gated features on the site.
+If you want to prevent them from signing in at all, that's in **Authentication -> Users** in the Firebase console, where you can disable or delete the account directly.

 ## Notes

-- The page now has three tabs: **Home** (about blurb, total-level leaderboard, account sign-up and membership status), **Player stats** (the weekly XP dashboard), and **Calendar** (events/RSVP).
-Switching tabs updates the URL hash (`#home`, `#stats`, `#calendar`) so you can link directly to one.
+- The page now has tabs: **Home** (about blurb, total-level leaderboard, account sign-up and membership status), **Player stats** (the weekly XP dashboard), **Calendar** (events/RSVP), **Forum** (posts, likes/dislikes, replies), and **Admin** (visible only to admins).
+Switching tabs updates the URL hash (`#home`, `#stats`, `#calendar`, `#forum`, `#admin`) so you can link directly to one.
+- Anyone can read forum posts and replies without an account; only approved members can post, vote, or reply.
+A post's author (or any admin) can delete it; the same goes for individual replies.
+- Liking and disliking are mutually exclusive per person per post — clicking the option you already picked removes your vote instead of adding a second one.
 - The "About the guild" text on the Home tab is placeholder copy — edit the `<div class="about-panel">` block in `index.html` to describe your actual guild.